 The place goes up in flames.
 Sami doesn’t try to run outside before tossing the match, and somehow, Em doesn’t feel the need to either as they hold hands.
 The inferno roars around them, but Em’s heart is calm.
 He feels so light.
 He’s floating.
 The flames are warm and bright.
 There’s a shining white light.
 He floats towards it…

-Previous, by Character: Story Twelve, Celia VIII, Emmett VII
+Previous, by Character: Story Twelve, Celia V, Emmett VII

-Next, by Character: Story Twelve, Celia XVII, Emmett IX
+Next, by Character: Story Twelve, Celia XV, Emmett IX